General Order No. 1 (Gulf War): Background

 Saddam Hussein's Iraq invaded neighboring Kuwait on August 2, 1990.
 United Nations Security Council Resolution 660 called for the withdrawal of Iraqi forces but this was not forthcoming.
 The United States and other nations rushed troops to defend Saudi Arabia from a potential attack as part of Operation Desert Shield.
 US forces in Saudi Arabia were part of United States Central Command and commanded by General Norman Schwarzkopf Jr. Schwarzkopf issued General Order No. 1 on 30 August 1990, which was intended to implement measures to avoid insulting their Saudi hosts.

 The order was the first of a series intended to guide US troops during the upcoming operations and Schwarzkopf considered them essential to preserve good relations with the Saudi government.
 The Saudi Government had legal restrictions on some activities such as the drinking of alcohol, public nudity and gambling (activities that were acceptable in the United States) which it justified on the grounds of the country's Muslim faith.
 General Order No. 1 restricted some of these activities for the duration of the operations.

 Schwarzkopf ordered the Staff Judge Advocate to Central Command, Colonel Raymond C. Ruppert, to produce the order.
-It was drafted by Ruppert and his sub-ordinate Lieutenant-Colonel William J. Camp, in August 1990 whilst in Florida, awaiting deployment to Saudi Arabia.
+It was drafted by Ruppert and his sub-ordinate Lieutenant-Colonel William J. Camp, in August 1990 while in Florida, awaiting deployment to Saudi Arabia.
 Subtitled "Prohibited Activities for US Personnel Serving in the USCENTCOM A[rea] O[f] R[esponsibility]", the order laid out the restriction in nine categories: firearms and ammunition, entry into mosques, alcoholic beverages, pornography, other "sexually explicit" imagery, gambling, archaeological artifacts, exchanging currency, and war trophies.
 The order applied to all US military personnel and to US civilians serving with, employed by or accompanying the US armed forces in the area of responsibility.
 All infractions would be punished under the Uniform Code of Military Justice for serving personnel and by administrative sanctions for civilians.
 An amnesty period of 72 hours was permitted for personnel to dispose of any items prohibited by the order.
-The US Army XVIII Airborne Corps intended to establish a military prison in Saudi Arabia for those convicted of offenses under the general order but permission was denied by Schwarzkopf who wanted to retain military police personnel for the processing of Iraqi prisoners.
+The US Army XVIII Airborne Corps intended to establish a military prison in Saudi Arabia for those convicted of offenses under the general order but permission was denied by Schwarzkopf, who wanted to retain military police personnel for the processing of Iraqi prisoners.
 Instead, Schwarzkopf ordered that offenders be returned to the United States for court-martial.